galaxyproject/training-material/learning-pathways/jupyter-based-teaching.md

       - topic: teaching
         name: jbt-featured

-  - section: "For teachers: Use custom Jupyter Images with JHaaS"
+  - section: "Use your customized JupyterLab for Courses"
-    description: "Learn how to teach a course or workshop with your Jupyter customizations on JHaaS"
+    description: "Learn how to teach a course or workshop with your custom JupyterLab"
     tutorials:
       - topic: teaching
         name: jbt-jhaas

-  - section: "For admins: Provide your Jupyter Images with Galaxy"
-    description: "Learn how to provide your custom Jupyter customizations on your Galaxy instance"
-    tutorials:
       - topic: teaching
         name: jbt-galaxy